phillt3/tracy_phill_MP0/README.md

 The two communicate via functions and tools within go's "net" package.
 ProcessB opens the channel and 'listens' for a client to connect with it, processA.
-ProcessA dials into the channel using the corresponding port number where it then directs the user to start entering in specific message infomration which is then received and constructed using the messaeg struct in ProcessB.
+ProcessA dials into the channel using the corresponding port number where it then directs the user to start entering in specific message information which is then received and constructed using the message struct in ProcessB.